Tone (linguistics): Tone orthographies

 In Roman script orthographies, a number of approaches are used.
 Diacritics are common, as in pinyin, but they tend to be omitted.
 Thai uses a combination of redundant consonants and diacritics.
 Tone letters may also be used, for example in Hmong RPA and several minority languages in China.
 Tone may simply be ignored, as is possible even for highly tonal languages: for example, the Chinese navy has successfully used toneless pinyin in government telegraph communications for decades.
 Likewise, Chinese reporters abroad may file their stories in toneless pinyin.
 Dungan, a variety of Mandarin Chinese spoken in Central Asia, has, since 1927, been written in orthographies that do not indicate tone.
 Ndjuka, in which tone is less important, ignores tone except for a negative marker.
-However, the reverse is also true: in the Congo, there have been complaints from readers that newspapers written in orthographies without tone marking are insufficiently legible.
+However, the reverse is also true: in South Africa and for the Kasem language, there have been complaints that orthographies without tone marking are insufficiently legible.